JetBrains/intellij-sdk-docs/topics/ui/principles/layout.md

 ![](5_03_dependent_on_field_button.png)

-* If an input’s label is long or the input box is very short, align by the label and add a horizontal inset.
+* If an input's label is long or the input box is very short, align by the label and add a horizontal inset.

 ![](5_04_dependent_on_field_long_label.png)